VoltRipper

 Aftermarket & support → Light Bee X, decisively.
 This is the moat, and it's the single biggest reason the Score stays close.
 Sur-Ron has the biggest parts catalog, the widest dealer network, and the largest, most active owner community in the class.
 Five years into ownership, that's what determines whether you can upgrade it, fix it, and sell it.
 The MX5 Pro is a strong, newer platform — but MX5-specific parts, know-how, and resale history are still maturing.
 A spec-superior bike you can't easily support later can quietly become the worse buy.

-Price & value → a near-tie, edge MX5 Pro.
-At street prices they're within ~$100 (MX5 Pro ~$4,299, Light Bee X $4,400) — call it the same money.
-On pure spec-per-dollar the MX5 Pro wins, which is why it posts the higher Score (85 vs 83).
+Price & value → Light Bee X, and this reversed in July 2026.
+The MX5 Pro used to sit within ~$100 of the Light Bee X, which is why we called it the same money.
+After Talaria's repricing it is $4,990 against $4,400 — a $590 premium, so the Light Bee X is now clearly the cheaper bike.
+On pure spec-per-dollar the MX5 Pro wins, which is why it posts the higher Score (91 vs 89).
 But fold in resale and support and the Light Bee X's "value" claws much of that back — value is what a bike is worth to own for years, not just its sticker or its dyno chart.

 Warranty → MX5 Pro.
 The MX5 Pro ships with a 12-month warranty; the Light Bee X has no comparable stated coverage.
 On a brand-new platform, that warranty is a meaningful hedge — and a fair trade for the younger aftermarket.